dart-lang/dartdoc/README.md

 ## Excluding from documentation

-`dartdoc` will not generate documentation for a Dart element and its children that have the `@nodoc` tag in the documentation comment.
+`dart doc` will not generate documentation for a Dart element and its children that have the `@nodoc` tag in the documentation comment.

 ## Advanced features